adrian154/blog/blogposts/log4shell-mc.md

 Rafael, you sly dog!
 If you had used C, I might respect you a little more.
 Scrolling through the absolutely enormous output reminds me that golang still lacks a functional tree shaker, or at least it's not doing its job.
 The numerous mentions to `ssh` suggest that the binary establishes a reverse shell so that Mr. Rafael here can log into your server to further pursue his shenanigans.

 I've set up a VM to further investigate what Rafael is up to with his attacks.
-In the meantime, [here](static/log4shell-payload.bin) is a link to download the payload if you would like to look at it for yourself, though obviously don't be stupid with it since it's live malware.
-Until next time!
+In the meantime, [here](static/log4shell-payload.bin) is the download link for the payload if you'd like to look to examine it, though obviously don't be stupid with it since it's live malware.

-# Further Reading
+# Epilogue

 If you enjoyed this blogpost, please go checkout the [LunaSec](https://www.lunasec.io/docs/blog/log4j-zero-day/) article on Log4Shell, which inspired this journey and made it possible.
+Special thanks to the folks over on the [Admincraft Discord server](https://discord.gg/MZfRYb7) (especially itaquito and fr&ouml;gg), who were the first to sniff out some of this information.